HigherOrderCO/Bend/GUIDE.md

   return sum
 ```

-Bends are just parallelizable loops.
 And that's the parallel "Hello, world"!

-So, how do we actually run it in parallel?
+So, how do we actually *run* it in parallel?
 Just use C or CUDA!
 Let's do it.
-First, let's see how it performs with the single-thread Rust interpreter:
+But before, let's see how it performs with the single-threaded interpreter:

 ```
 bend run main.bend